SD AHEC Scholars ProgramPosted: November 20, 2019in CommunityEducatorsMedical ProfessionalsStudents

 - Current and Emerging Health Issues

 Students should have a current interest in rural or underserved healthcare and be currently enrolled in a health professions degree or certificate program and be two years from program or degree completion.
-This includes but is not limited to students in clinical psychology, medical, medical lab science, pharmacy, nurse practitioner, physician assistant, physical therapy, occupational therapy, and public/population health programs.
+This includes, but is not limited to, students in medical, pharmacy, nursing, nurse practitioner, physician assistant, social work, physical therapy, occupational therapy, medical lab science, psychology, and public/population health programs.

 For more information contact: